Off-Grid Water Pumping

 If your pump is also pressurizing to a set PSI (using a pressure tank), add 2.31 feet of head per PSI of target pressure.

-RPS Solar Pumps' documented example: "A pump that can lift 230 feet maximum can lift only 130 feet if it is also pressurizing to 43 PSI."
-People forget this and buy undersized pumps.
+RPS Solar Pumps' documented example: a pump that can lift 230 ft maximum can lift only 130 ft if it is also pressurizing to 43 PSI.

 Complete TDH worked example: